hvdwolf/OsmAnd-UKpostcodes/README.md

 * Start the OsmAndMapCreator.bat or OsmAndMapCreator.sh
 * Switch off all map options except "build POI index"
 * Open the file "UK_postcodes_poi_europe.osm.pbf" from the "workfiles" folder.
-* After some time you will have the "Uk_postcodes_poi_europe.obf" of around 98~100MB in the osmand data folder.
+* After some time you will have the "UK_postcodes_poi_europe.obf" of around 98~100MB in the osmand data folder.
 By default this is the folder "osmand" in your home folder.
 Copy that obf file into your OsmAnd files folder where your other maps files are also located.

 **Using the utilities script**
 * Edit the "02_create_postcode_map.py" script